devOrchestra/the-scrum-dao/README.md

 -------------
 In our plans do integration with most popular project management systems, eg JIRA, Github.
 In our projects we use JIRA and very like it, so we started with it.

+# Run your instance
+The Scrum DAO is an open source project and free to use.
+You can run an instance of the Scrum DAO for your own Jira project following this steps:
+* Create Jira project, generate credentials for OAuth authentication to the Jira REST API.
+* Generate two Ethereum wallets in V3 format (owner and oracle)
+* Install on your server docker and docker-compose
+* Add Jira credentials and Ethereum wallets to the docker volume `credentials`
+* Deploy the Scrum DAO contracts to the Ethereum network:
+    ```
+    docker-compose run --rm scrum-dao migrate
+    ```
+* Run the Scrum DAO instance:
+    ```
+    docker-compose run
+    ```

 # Project Structure
 -------------